 Hello!
-If you are new here, welcome!
-I suggest you read my latest monthly online income report, $14,937 in July – My Highest Income Month.
+If you are new here, welcome to my post detailing the ways you can learn how to save 50% or more of your income.
+I suggest that you read my welcome page (which lists my most popular and helpful posts) and my latest monthly blogging/online income report, $14,937 in July – My Highest Online Income Month.

 Before I started blogging, I thought a good percentage to save each month was anywhere from 10% to 20%.
 I have even read an article where a “finance expert” recommended 5% for retirement savings because they said it was good enough.

 Now that I look back on those figures, that is just not nearly enough.

 However, that’s what many news articles will tell you.
 They will tell you that anywhere from 5% to 20% is all you really need.
 That might work for some, but that’s just not good enough for me.

 Recently, I was talking to someone who told me that they save around 85% of their after-tax income each month.
 I thought that was absolutely insane, but I was a little jealous.

 This person goes a little to the extreme in order to save this crazy amount of money each month, but they are happy and that’s all that matters, right?